SravanakumarPasupula/splunk-1/README.md

 ##### [Splunk Universal Forwarder Guided Install](./splunk_guided_install.ps1)

 This is a guided install written in Powershell.
-You can use it to search Active Directory for machine names, specify and input file with a list of machine names, or you can run it as a local install.
+You can use it to search Active Directory for machine names, specify an input file with a list of machine names, or you can run it as a local install.

 You will also have the ability to specify a deployment server as well as an install location.